 Lead Instructor: For academics.
 An instructor who is designated by a department’s dean to review and/or revise a particular degree's intended student learning outcomes, matrices, general education competency data, and actual student learning outcomes.
 The Lead Instructor submits Parts I & II of the Assessment Plan Summary to the appropriate dean.

 Mission Statement: The Southern Association of Colleges and Schools defines mission statement as follows.
-"The mission statement is comprehensive statement addressing all aspects of institutional function.
+"The mission statement is a comprehensive statement addressing all aspects of institutional function.
 It is important that the institutional mission statement be formally adopted, published, implemented, and made available to all the constituencies of the institution and to the general public.
 Because the statement describes what the institution does, it is the foundation for planning and assessment processes.
 These processes validate that the institution does what it claims and evaluates how well it fulfills its mission statement.
 The mission statement thus provides the basis and context for evaluating institutional effectiveness.”

 Modification: Modification refers to a specific section on Part II of the Assessment Plan Summary.
 In the modifications section, the Program Leader or Lead Instructor lists by goal or student learning outcome the changes that will be made on all intended goals/outcomes that fall below the stated threshold.
 If no modifications are necessary, the Program Manager or Lead Instructor states that to be the case.
 The modifications are the final part of the assessment process begun the previous year and can be the beginning point for goals/outcomes set for the coming year.
 Recording program modifications on the APS Part II takes the place of the prior “Quality Improvement Documentation” form.